-Sadly, the last stop on the tour, because I wasn't ready to stop eating, was Bread's Bakery.
+Sadly, the last stop on this New York City food tour, because I wasn’t ready to stop eating, was Bread’s Bakery.
 Here I got my chocolate fix and in my opinion some of the best desserts in New York!
-When we walked into Bread's it was chaotic heaven.
+When we walked into Bread’s it was chaotic heaven.
 People everywhere.
 It smelled like chocolate and fresh bread.
 I was a happy girl.

 A lovely man gave me a sample of babka, a buttery, in this case, chocolately, eggy cross between bread and cake.
 I obviously bought one.
 My boyfriend loved it so much it was gone in 2 days.